Michigan’s Boater Safety Education Program

 For More Information

-For details about the boater education law, who is exempt from the education requirement, which courses are approved, the equivalency exam, and the application for the Boater Education Card, visit http://www.michigan.gov/dnr.
+For details about the boater education law, who is exempt from the education requirement, which courses are approved, the Online Course Exam, and the application for the Boater Education Card, visit http://www.michigan.gov/dnr.

 How do I get my state boating license?

 You may have heard that you need the Michigan Boat License to operate your boat, but what you really need is the Michigan Boating Safety Certificate.
 You can get the Michigan Boating Safety Certificate by taking this Boat License Safety course at boat-ed.com.
 Find out if you need the card.